 Let’s take an example.

 Imagine you’re at the supermarket.
 You are holding on to your shopping list and you know exactly where all the items are stocked.
-All you need to do is follow the list, fill your shopping cart with items you need and proceed to the billing counter.
+All you need to do is follow the list, fill your shopping trolley with items you need and proceed to the billing counter.

 Easy enough, right?
 As you make your way through the colourfully stacked aisles, your attention wavers and you are now looking at the enticing ‘Buy 1 Get 1’ Offers that seem too good to be true.
-Soon, you are stocking up on items not on your list and brands that you don’t even use!
+Soon, you are stocking up on items, not on your list and brands that you don’t even use!

-By the time you finish picking up items on your actual shopping list, you are awfully late for an important appointment.
-As you retrace your steps in your mind, you realize you have not only spent way more than your budget but also wasted a lot of precious time on binge shopping.
+By the time you finish picking up items on your actual shopping list, you are late for an important appointment.
+As you retrace your steps in your mind, you realize you have not only spent more than your budget but also wasted a lot of precious time on binge shopping.

 You vow that you are not going to get distracted by the offers on display at the supermarket ever again.

 Now replace the supermarket with your writing desk and your shopping list with your to-do list for the day.
 See how easy it is to skip items that deserve your undivided attention in favour of ‘things’ that catch your attention and divert your focus?

 Whether you are out shopping or sitting at your desk working, you will face distractions everywhere you turn.
 Though it’s impossible to remove distractions entirely, it is possible to train your mind to move past them and gently remind yourself to concentrate on the job at hand.

 When you make a conscious effort to stay focused, you’ll notice that focussing becomes easy.